Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: This challenge taught me how to positioning things correctly with the transform translate it also helped me find out how to adjust each corner for the border-radius.
+Helped me understand how to use transform translation in CSS.
+I learned to rotate the square and change the shape.

 ### Battle 08: Forking Crazy